Posts

 Image

 So far, June 2025 has been a month of shifting and evolving economic tides.
 From trade talks with China to the fallout between Trump and Musk, June has kept investors and financial analysts on their toes.
 On June 6, May's job report was released, detailing that the economy gained 139,000 non-farm jobs.
 This number, though being less than April's 177,000 jobs gained, was more than the 125,000 jobs expected for May.
 This indicates that the economy is in a stable state, with gradual growth being the primary outcome of current economic activity.
 Following the job's report, on June 11, May's CPI data came in at 2.4%, meaning a 2.4% increase in the price of goods from May 2024 by 2.4%, with core CPI coming in at 2.8% (excluding non-volatile goods such as food and energy).
-These numbers were lower than expected, indicating that the economy is on the right trackand in a more stable ppositionthan iit was n mrecent months On June 9-10, Delegates from the US and China met in Lon...
+These numbers were lower than expected, indicating that the economy is on the right trackand in a more stable position than it was in recent months On June 9-10, Delegates from the US and China met in Lond...

 Market and Politics Report- May 2025